Shop these Presidents Day sales for monumental savings | CNN Underscored

 • Express: Take as much as 40% off denims and as much as 50% off choose kinds.

+• Faherty Brand: On-sale males’s and ladies’s kinds are an additional 20% off throughout the End of Season Sale.

-• Forever 21: Take as much as 50% off nearly every part for the weekend.
+• Forever 21: Take as much as 50% off virtually all the pieces for the weekend.

 • Fossil: Shop the Stock Up Sale to take 30% off one sale merchandise or 40% off two or extra.